Glif 6th, Grada

 Stars looked to the floor and started to apologise, but stopped halfway through.
 ‘Wait— You were smiling when you said that.
 Was it a joke?’

 Ka’harja nodded.
 ‘Of course it was.
-I don’t insult my friends.’
+I don’t insult my friends and mean it.’

 ‘And I’m your friend!’
 Stars’ eyes grew wide as if she had just remembered.
 Then she paused.
 ‘Do you think our kekiks can be friends?’